-- Art signifies, unifies and connects public spaces and adds to the overall character of Hillcrest. - · Art is present throughout, not just in one location. - Artful places enable the community to gather and get to know each other; a range of scales of places are provided to accommodate multigenerational gatherings, smaller groups, and individuals. - Artful places are inviting to diverse users, functional and useful. - Public and private spaces are defined and demarcated by the landscape (wetlands, green space, trails) and art.
+- Art signifies, unifies and connect public spaces and adds to the overall character of Hillcrest. - Art is present throughout, not just - Artful places enable the community connect people to nature; to gather and get to know each peacefulness and quiet are other; a range of scales of places maintained through buffer zones are provided to accommodate multiand unique topography. generational gatherings, smaller groups, and individuals.
+Community is engaged and - Artful places are inviting to diverse users, functional and useful. - Public and private spaces are defined and demarcated by the landscape (wetlands, green space, trails) and art.

-- Art at the entrance to trails and along trails, on retaining walls, and in the streetscape, provides orientation and safely guides movement. - Landform art and plantings connect people to nature; peacefulness and quiet are maintained through buffer zones and unique topography. - Community is engaged and involved in aesthetic decisionmaking leading to investment in the outcome, pride-in-place, and ongoing support, maintenance and care of art and public places. - Employment for artists, musicians, artisans and performers is part of the jobs program, recognizing local skills and talent.
+s st in • Art at the entrance to trails and along trails, on retaining walls, and in the streetscape, provides orientation and safely guides movement. •. • Landform art and plantings

+- involved in aesthetic decisionmaking leading to investment in the outcome, pride-in-place, and ongoing support, maintenance and care of art and public places. - Employment for artists, musicians, artisans and performers is part of the jobs program, recognizing local skills and talent.